intrahealth/emNutt/README.md

     "baseURL": "http://localhost:3002/emNutt"
   }
 ```
- app.port - is the port number for emNutt
+ app.port - is the port number for emNutt <br>
  app.installed - when false, emNutt will load all default settings and set app.installed to true.
-If you want to reload  default settings then set this to false at any time.
+If you want to reload  default settings then set this to false at any time. <br>
- app.baseURL - is the base URL of the emNutt server, if emNutt is behind any proxy, then it should be the address used to access emNutt through proxy
+ app.baseURL - is the base URL of the emNutt server, if emNutt is behind any proxy, then it should be the address used to access emNutt through proxy <br>

 ## Mediator Config
 ```